dariaomelkina/MacOS_drivers_instruction/README.md

 ## Arranged by:
 * [Daria Omelkina](https://github.com/dariaomelkina)

-Special Thanks goes to everyone on the Apple team who created instruments, discussed in this example, documentation for them and code samples, and made everything available on the web.
+Special Thanks go to everyone on the Apple team who created instruments, discussed in this example, documentation for them and code samples, and made everything available on the web.